Skip to content

 Most owners test their site on a fast laptop with fibre, while the majority of visitors arrive on a phone over a mobile network.
 So always test with a simulated mobile connection and an average device.
 A page that loads in 1 second at the office can easily need 5 seconds on 4G.

 Also test more than just the homepage.
 Product, category and contact pages often have different problems: more images, more scripts, different templates.
+A one-off check via PageSpeed Insights on a single URL is a useful starting point, but says little about the rest of the site.
 That is why the WebYes scan measures multiple pages per site and includes the result in the speed pillar.

 Look at the metrics, not the report grade